ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire-nw.md

 * TCP-9392 - TCP port number used by Veeam remote console to access the Veeam server.
 * In this solution architecture, the Veeam backup proxies are Linux.
 Therefore, the following steps are required:
-   * Backup server to proxy, such as SSH, TCP-6162 (Veeam Data Mover port) and TCP-2500 to 3300 (Veeam data transmission channels).
+   * Backup server to proxies, such as SSH, TCP-6162 (Veeam Data Mover port) and TCP-2500 to 3300 (Veeam data transmission channels).
    * Proxy to backup server, such as TCP-2500 to 3300 (Veeam data transmission channels).
 * Veeam backup server access to isolated recovery vCenter and hosts is done through connected networks.
 * Veeam backup server access to the Linux hardened repository is done through the connected network.